 - Magnetic Disks: From floppy disks (if you’re under 25, think “Save” icon) to hard disk drives, they have been a mainstay of computing for decades.

-- Solid-State Drives: Solid-state drives (or SSDs) use static semi-conductors to store data as opposed to a spinning magnetic disk.
+- Solid-State Drives (SSDs): Solid-state drives (SSDs) store data using static semiconductors instead of a spinning magnetic disk.

 - The Cloud: Cloud storage uses networked offsite protected servers (usually in a data center) to preserve data.